ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 vector.

 Private metadata is that which clients cannot observe as part of the token issuance flow.
-In {{draft-ietf-privacypass-protocol}}, it is possible to include private metadata to redemption tokens.
+In {{?I-D.ietf-privacypass-protocol}}, it is possible to include private metadata to redemption tokens.
 The core protocol instantiation that is described does not include additional metadata.
 However, future instantiations may use this functionality to provide redemption verifiers with additional information about the user.
+Such instantiations may be built on the Private Metadata Bit construction from Kreuter et al. {{?KLOR20=DOI.10.1007/978-3-030-56784-2_11}}
+or the attribute-based VOPRF from Huang et al. {{HIJK21}}.

 ## Client privacy implications